CONDITIONS FOR LISTING OF NEW APPLICANT MINERAL COMPANIES

 Note: A Mineral Company must:

-The Exchange may accept a trading record period of less than two financial years for rule 11.12A (and an accountants' report covering a shorter period than that specified in rule 11.10) for a new applicant Mineral Company provided that its directors and senior managers, taken together, have sufficient experience relevant to the exploration and/or extraction activity that the Mineral Company is pursuing.
+If a Mineral Company is unable to satisfy either the profit test in rule 8.05(1), the market capitalisation/revenue/cash flow test in rule 8.05(2), or the market capitalisation/revenue test in rule 8.05(3), it may still apply to be listed if it can establish that its directors and senior managers, taken together, have sufficient experience relevant to the exploration and/or extraction activity that the Mineral Company is pursuing.
 Individuals relied on must have a minimum of five years relevant industry experience.
 Details of the relevant experience must be disclosed in the listing document of the new applicant.

 Note: A Mineral Company relying on this rule must demonstrate that its primary activity is the exploration for and/or extraction of Natural Resources.